Danielandro/Oystercard/planning_notes.md

 User touch out
   -> get station from Station class
-  -> pass to Journey class
+  -> start a new journey
       -> add to current journey
       -> save to journey history